What is Dropshipping and How Does It All Work in 2025?

 Returns and refunds

 Dealing with returns and refunds is painful, especially if the refund is requested while the object is still in transit.
-Too many returns will hurt your business financially and in terms of reputation.
-There are all sorts of things you’ll have to consider such as restocking fees, shipping fees, whether the item is defective, and how you can come to a resolution in the shortest time.
-Regardless of whether the issue is the supplier, the carrier, or acts of god, the responsibility falls on you as the store owner to resolve your customer’s complaints.
+Too many returns will hurt your business both financially and in reputation.
+There are all sorts of things you’ll have to consider such as restocking fees, whether the item is defective, and how you can come to a resolution in the shortest time.
+Regardless of whether the issue is with the supplier, the carrier, or natural disasters, the responsibility falls on you as the store owner to resolve your customer’s complaints.

 Requirements to start dropshipping